 - Financial decisions and pricing strategy

 Think of your VA as an executor, not a decision-maker.
 You set the direction; they keep the engine running.
+If you are still exploring what virtual assistants can do more broadly, our guide on what is a virtual assistant covers the fundamentals.

 How to Find and Hire the Right Amazon FBA Virtual Assistant